 - Other: There might be other circumstances in which the Title IX Coordinator/university may be able to help.

-If the accused person is a student, then the impacted student will have the ability to proceed with an investigation at SUNY Brockport, and if the accused student attends a different university, the impacted student may be able to request an investigation at that institution, if within the United States.
+If the accused person is a student, then the affected student will have the ability to proceed with an investigation at SUNY Brockport, and if the accused student attends a different university, the affected student may be able to request an investigation at that institution, if within the United States.
 The process followed will either be based upon the Title IX Grievance Policy or the Code of Student Conduct, depending on the allegations and location of the misconduct.

 If the accused person is a university employee, the university will be able to conduct an investigation through the Office of Human Resources.
 The process followed will either be based upon the Title IX Grievance Policy, the Employee Discrimination Complaint Procedure, or both, depending on the allegations and location of the misconduct.

-The impacted student has the ability to file a police report with the appropriate law enforcement agency and proceed with criminal charges, regardless of whether the accused is a student or an employee, and regardless of where the situation occurred.
+The affected student has the ability to file a police report with the appropriate law enforcement agency and proceed with criminal charges, regardless of whether the accused is a student or an employee, and regardless of where the situation occurred.

-Exceptions to when a Student Conduct investigation may be started, despite the impacted student’s wishes, include: 1) If the person accused has a history of violent behavior or is a repeat offender; 2) If the incident is an escalation of behavior; 3) If there is an increased risk that the accused will commit additional acts of violence; 4) If the accused used a weapon or force; 5) If the impacted student is a minor; 5) If there’s a pattern of perpetration by a particular group or at a given location.
+Exceptions to when a Student Conduct investigation may be started, despite the affected student’s wishes, include: 1) If the person accused has a history of violent behavior or is a repeat offender; 2) If the incident is an escalation of behavior; 3) If there is an increased risk that the accused will commit additional acts of violence; 4) If the accused used a weapon or force; 5) If the affected student is a minor; 5) If there’s a pattern of perpetration by a particular group or at a given location.

 If the accused is an employee, the Office of Human Resources will likely need to conduct an investigation.